Chinese people in Japan: Education

 As of 2008 there are five Chinese day schools in Japan: two in Yokohama and one each in Kobe, Osaka, and Tokyo.
 Three are oriented towards the Republic of China on Taiwan while two are oriented towards mainland China.
-In Japanese the PRC-oriented schools are called tairiku-kei, and the ROC-oriented schools are taiwan-kei.
+In Japanese the PRC-oriented schools are called tairiku-kei (continent-style), and the ROC-oriented schools are taiwan-kei (Taiwan-style).
 The ROC-oriented schools teach Traditional Chinese and Bopomofo while the mainland-oriented schools teach Simplified Chinese and Hanyu Pinyin.
 The ROC-oriented schools, by 2008, also began teaching Simplified Chinese.As of 1995 most teachers at these schools are ethnic Chinese persons who were born in Japan.
 By that year there were increasing numbers of Japanese families sending their children to Chinese schools.
 Other students at Chinese schools are Japanese with mixed Chinese-Japanese parentage, Japanese children with Chinese parents, and returnees from abroad.

 Sun Yat-sen established the Yokohama Chinese School in 1898.
 In 1952 it split into the mainland-aligned Yokohama Yamate Chinese School and the ROC-aligned Yokohama Overseas Chinese School.
 The Kobe Chinese School is also oriented towards mainland China.
 The Osaka Chinese School is located in Naniwa-ku, Osaka.
 There is also the Tokyo Chinese School.